TomConlin/Semantic_Exchange_Format/README.md

  - some leaf nodes
  - all edges

-to have estabilished definitions.
+to have well established context.

-If these predefined patterns are drawn from well estabilished libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way.
+If these predefined patterns are drawn from well established libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way.